PJK-code/D288-BackendProgramming/README.md

 This is a project that I finished for my Backend Programming class that focused on creating a Spring Boot backend in IntelliJ, then connecting it to an Angualar frontend and a mySQL database.

+I have a created repo for my frontend and have included the mySQL file in the resources folder of this project called create_and_populate_db.
+Which for the project I then ran the script in mySQL workbench.

 Listed below are the project requirements that I had to fulfill for completion: